ahmedfgad/GeneticAlgorithmPython/README.md

 # Example

 Check the [PyGAD's documentation](https://pygad.readthedocs.io/en/latest/pygad.html) for information about the implementation of this example.
+It solves a single-objective problem.

 ```python
 import pygad